Luciana Sbarbati: Biography

-Graduated in philosophy and psychology at the LUMSA in 1969, Luciana Sbarbati worked as university assistant and school principal.
+She graduated in philosophy and psychology at the LUMSA in 1969.
+Luciana Sbarbati worked as a university assistant and school principal.
 As member of the Italian Republican Party, she was elected parliamentary Deputy in 1992, in 1994 (into the Alliance of Progressives) and 1996 (into the Populars for Prodi).

-In 1999 she was elected MEP and was re-confirmed in 2004.
+In 1999, she was elected MEP and was re-confirmed in 2004.
 As MEP she was member of the Bureau of the Alliance of Liberals and Democrats for Europe and sat on the European Parliament's Committee on Civil Liberties, Justice and Home Affairs and its Committee on Petitions.

 In 2001, in opposition to the PRI's decision to forge an alliance with the House of Freedoms, she left the party and founded the European Republicans Movement.

 In the 2008 general election she was elected Senator among the ranks of the Democratic Party.
-In 2011, with the reunification of PRI and MRE, sanctioned by the PRI congress held in Rome on February 25, 26 and 27, Luciana Sbarbati returned to the PRI and its National Directorate.
+In 2011, with the reunification of PRI and MRE, sanctioned by the PRI congress held in Rome on 25-27 February, Luciana Sbarbati returned to the PRI and its National Directorate.